(Last Update: 02/11/2025)

 Sealy:

-Sealy is another well-known affordable mattress top brand that offers a variety of innerspring bed models with different coil systems, comfort layers, and firmness levels.
+Sealy is another well-known affordable mattress top brand that offers various spring mattress models with different coil systems, comfort layers, and firmness levels.
 Their mattresses are designed to cater to a wide range of sleep preferences and budgets.

 Stearns & Foster:

 Stearns & Foster specializes in luxury innerspring beds, focusing on craftsmanship, quality, natural materials, and attention to detail.
-Their mattresses feature pocketed coil systems and high-quality foams, providing a comfortable and supportive sleep surface.
+Their mattresses feature pocketed coil systems and high-quality foams.

 Serta:

-Serta offers a range of innerspring bed options, including their popular Perfect Sleeper and iComfort lines.
-Their mattresses are designed to balance support, comfort, and motion isolation, suitable for various sleep positions and body types.
+Serta offers a range of innerspring bed options, including the popular Perfect Sleeper and iComfort lines.
+Their mattresses are designed to balance support, comfort, and motion isolation and are suitable for various sleep positions and body types.

 Hybrid mattresses combine the best features of memory foam, latex, and innerspring mattresses to provide a balanced and comfortable sleep experience.